Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

-Irrespective of how much carbon emissions we cut, we will still experience much of climate change within the next 40 years because of the emissions that are already present in the atmosphere.
+Irrespective of how much carbon emissions we cut, we will still experience much climate change within the next 40 years because of the emissions that are already present in the atmosphere.

-Summers will likely be much hotter in the UK, with impact on animal, human and ecosystem health.
+Summers will likely be much hotter in the UK, with an impact on animal, human and ecosystem health.
 Some areas may experience more coastal erosion and flooding.
 The protection of community members who live in areas with water scarcity or high flood risk is particularly important.

-There is also that need to cope with high summer temperatures, especially protection for vulnerable individuals like children and the elderly.
+There is also a need to cope with high summer temperatures, especially protection for vulnerable individuals like children and the elderly.
 And we’ve mentioned in one of the 50 ways, it helps to plant trees and create green spaces.

 Opting for Renewable Energy

-New heat and on site renewable energy can come from several sources like the sun, water, wind, and even plant materials.
+New heat and on-site renewable energy can come from several sources like the sun, water, wind, and even plant materials.
 Using these renewable energy sources will help reduce our dependence on fossil fuels and mitigate the effects of climate change.

 Energy saving depends on selecting the proper technology for a certain building.
 In subtle locations, a solar panel can save eight tonnes of CO2 pollution through its lifetime.
-That can fill up 48 double decker buses.
+That can fill up 48 double-decker buses.

 While there are many ways to do this and save energy – such as insulating your home, putting up solar panels, and planting trees – the 50 ways we’ve discussed in this article are the simplest and easiest changes you can make.

-Commit to doing your part today, so that we can all do our bit to slow down the climate change.
+Commit to doing your part today, so that we can all do our bit to slow down climate change.
 Expand your knowledge: Explore additional resources and recommended readings to gain a broader understanding of Solving Renewable Energy’s Biggest Problem.